-How To Increase Iron levels In Your Blood
+Top Signs of Iron Deficiency and How To Increase Iron Levels In Your Blood

-This article will discuss how to increase iron levels in your blood through nutrition and supplements, including tips of how to improve iron absorption and which supplements are better for you.
+This article will discuss the symptoms of anemia, as well as how to increase iron levels in your blood through nutrition and supplements.
+It will also include tips of how to improve iron absorption and which supplements are better for you.

 What are the symptoms of anemia?

 When anemia become worse over time, symptoms include:

 - Delay normal growth and development in children

 - Premature births and low birth weight babies

 - Rapid or irregular heartbeat which can lead to heart problems

 How much iron do we need to consume a day?